eomii/rules_ll/docs/guides/cuda_and_hip.md

    Nvidia GPUs.
 Support for `amdgpu` (AMD GPUs) and `spirv` (Intel GPUs) coming soon.
 3. The offload architectures of the target GPU models.
 For Nvidia GPUs also known as *compute capability*.
-Find a list of Nvidia GPU models and corresponding compute capabilities [here](https://developer.nvidia.com/cuda-gpus).
+You can find a list of Nvidia GPU models and corresponding compute capabilities [here](https://developer.nvidia.com/cuda-gpus).

 The `ll_library` and `ll_binary` rules have a `compilation_mode` attribute which